Whole-body End-Effector Pose Tracking: RESULTS AND DISCUSSION

 \subsubsection{Comparison to model-based control}

-We compare the tracking performance of our whole-body RL policy with the model-based whole-body MPC controller from prior work \cite{chiu2022collisionfreempcwholebodydynamic}.
-For this comparison, we use the same weight parameters as those in the original paper for the MPC controller, which has been optimized for the same robot.
-We first evaluate both controllers on flat terrain using the same 15 end-effector pose commands.
-For easy poses within the initial workspace (Figure \ref{fig:workspace_views_initial}), both controllers perform similarly, with average errors of \(1.22\)~\si{\centi\meter} and \(1.73 \degree\) for the RL controller, and \(1.52\)~\si{\centi\meter} and \(1.02 \degree\) for the MPC controller.
-However, for poses in the expanded workspace (Figure \ref{fig:workspace_views_expanded}), the RL policy outperforms the MPC controller, showing average position errors of \(0.96\)~\si{\centi\meter} and \(1.29 \degree\) versus \(2.71\)~\si{\centi\meter} and \(9.73 \degree\) for the MPC controller.
-Figure \ref{fig:mpc_vs_rl} illustrates their tracking performance, highlighting the MPC controller’s limited whole-body behavior.
-While the MPC controller is primarily designed for flat terrains, we include one experiment on stairs with 15 poses under two stable base orientations.
-However, 30\% of the tested orientations were unstable for the MPC controller and were excluded from this evaluation.
-In this experiment, the MPC controller reaches an average position error of \(24.3\)~\si{\centi\meter} and \(45.47 \degree\), whereas our RL policy achieves significantly better tracking accuracy with \(3.5\)~\si{\centi\meter} and \(2.67 \degree\).
-Furthermore, for the MPC controller, we observed that the arm often gets stuck near the base when moving between distant poses due to conflicting objectives of pose tracking and self-collision avoidance, a problem that our RL controller effectively avoids.
+We compare the tracking performance of our whole-body RL policy with the model-based whole-body MPC controller from prior work \cite{chiu2022collisionfreempcwholebodydynamic} optimized for the same robot.
+For this comparison, we fine-tuned the original weight parameters to optimize whole-body behavior.
+To enable more natural movement, we set the MPC base reference weights to zero.
+We evaluate both controllers on flat terrain using the same 35 end-effector pose commands in the expanded workspace (Figure \ref{fig:workspace_views_expanded}).
+Both controllers perform similarly in terms of median errors, with the RL controller achieving \(1.81\)~\si{\centi\meter} / \(1.73 \degree\), and the MPC controller \(2.17\)~\si{\centi\meter} / \(1.53 \degree\).
+However, the mean errors are notably higher for the MPC controller, reaching \(6.43\)~\si{\centi\meter} / \(6.88 \degree\), while the RL controller maintains significantly lower values at \(2.21\)~\si{\centi\meter} / \(2.01 \degree\).
+This discrepancy results from the MPC controller's inability to manage the trade-off between pose tracking and self-collision avoidance, causing the arm to get stuck near the base during transitions between distant poses -- an issue that our RL controller effectively avoids.

+Since the MPC controller was tuned specifically for flat terrain, we did not compare its performance with our whole-body RL policy on stairs.
+Unlike our RL policy, the MPC controller would require a terrain model to handle rough terrain, which was beyond the scope of our evaluation.